thunderrabbit/barefoot_rob/content/events/2021/01/23walking-meditation-in-beautiful-shinjuku-gyoen---welcome-2021.md

 * We will find a nice place to relax and connect with nature and inner quiet.
 * I will guide us in meditation, including walking meditation.
-* Feel free to kick off your shoes; whatever makes you comfortable.
+* Feel free to take off your shoes; whatever makes you comfortable.

 I plan for the weather to be nice, so let's stay in the park until 14:30 and then decide what we want to do after that.